-Comparison of Scheme performance versus KiwiSaver to 31 March
+Comparison of Scheme performance versus KiwiSaver to 31 March\

 1 year (% p.a.)
 3 years (% p.a.)
 5 years (% p.a.)
 10 years (% p.a.)
-The Scheme 7.3% 1.6% 3.9% 5.6% KiwiSaver Conservative median 7.4% 1.3% 2.7% 4.1% KiwiSaver Moderate 9.6% 2.0% 3.7% 5.1%
+The Scheme 4.4% 2.7% 4.8% 4.9% KiwiSaver Conservative median 5.4% 3.5% 3.4% 3.8% KiwiSaver Moderate 5.5% 4.1% 4.9% 4.6%

-^{} This table compares MISS Scheme returns against all funds in the Conservative and Moderate sub-universes of the MJW KiwiSaver Survey as at 31 March 2024.
-This Survey includes Conservative Funds from 12 KiwiSaver schemes and Moderate Funds from 11 KiwiSaver schemes.
-Not all KiwiSaver schemes are included in the MJW KiwiSaver Survey.
+\ This table compares MISS Scheme returns against all funds in the Conservative and Moderate sub-universes of the MJW KiwiSaver Survey as at 31 March 2025.
+This Survey includes Conservative Funds from 16 KiwiSaver Schemes and Moderate Funds from 11 KiwiSaver Schemes.
+Not all KiwiSaver Schemes are included in the MJW KiwiSaver Survey.
 The MISS Scheme has a strategic asset allocation to growth assets of 40% compared to the Conservative and Moderate sub-universes of the MJW KiwiSaver Survey which include funds with allocations to growth assets of 15-29% and 30-49% respectively.
-The Conservative and Moderate sub-universes do not include KiwiSaver Default Funds, which have their own sub-universe with a strategic asset allocation to growth assets between 50-60%.
-Please note that in previous annual reports we have included MISS Scheme returns against funds in the Conservative and Balanced sub-universes of the Mercer KiwiSaver Survey, however, that survey is no longer produced.
+The Moderate sub-universe does not include KiwiSaver Default Funds, which have their own sub-universe with a strategic asset allocation to growth assets between 50-60%.

-^{} These returns are before expenses and tax, but after investment management fees and do not reflect the actual final credited rate.
-Please note that in previous annual reports, these returns were after tax and investment management fees and after deduction of expenses.
+\\ These returns are before expenses and tax, but after investment management fees and do not reflect the actual final credited rate.

-^{} The KiwiSaver median returns are before expenses and tax and after investment management fees.
-Please note that in previous annual reports, these returns were after tax and investment management fees and after deduction of expenses.
+\\\ The KiwiSaver median returns are before expenses and tax and after investment management fees.